 Now It's Possible: Reversing Numbness with OraVerse

-Now you can get on with your day after routine dental procedures thanks to a new product that reverses the effects of local anesthesia.
-This new measure of comfort is for patients who dislike the lingering numbness that can last for 3-5 hours after leaving our office.
+Now you can get on with your day after routine dental procedures, thanks to a new product that reverses the effects of local anesthesia.
+This new measure of comfort is for patients who dislike the lingering numbness that can last for three to five hours after leaving our office.

 To deliver superior care, we're always finding better ways to ensure your comfort and improve your dental experience.
-OraVerse is the first and only product proven safe and effective in accelerating a return to normal sensation and function after a local anesthetic containing a vasoconstrictor has been used.
-So now in about half the time, you'll be talking, smiling, and drinking just like normal.
-And OraVerse can benefit nearly any patient, but is not recommended for children under 6 years of age or weighing less than 15 kg (33 lbs).
+OraVerse is the first and only product proven safe and effective in accelerating a return to normal sensation and function after a local anesthetic has been used.
+So now in about half the time, you'll be talking, smiling, and drinking just like normal.1 And OraVerse can benefit nearly any patient, but it is not recommended for children under six years of age or weighing less than 15 kg (33 lbs).

 We want you to have the most comfortable experience possible.
 It's a commitment that begins when you walk in the door and extends long after you leave.
 So if you're among the many patients who dislike lingering numbness and its limitations, let's discuss whether OraVerse is the right choice for you during your next dental visit.